JackJPowell/uc-intg-manager/README.md

 ## Features

+### Release Notes and Version Management

+Access comprehensive release information directly from the web interface.

+- **Release Notes Viewer**: Click on any version number to view detailed release notes from GitHub
+- **Beta Release Support**: Enable beta releases in settings to see and install pre-release versions
+- **Version Selection**: Choose specific versions to install instead of only the latest
+- **Rollback Capability**: Install previous versions if needed (respecting migration boundaries)

 ### Automatic Updates with Configuration Preservation

 The Integration Manager can automatically detect when newer versions of your custom integrations are available on GitHub and update them while preserving your existing configuration.